 A Russian ski cross specialist who battled back from serious injury to claim Olympic bronze medals at two consecutive Winter Games.

-Sergey Ridzik's athletic story is one of resilience forged on the chaotic, high-speed track of ski cross.
-Hailing from a family of skiers, he initially competed in alpine disciplines before finding his calling in the head-to-head battles of ski cross.
-His career breakthrough came at the 2018 PyeongChang Olympics, where he won a bronze medal for the Olympic Athletes from Russia team.
-The path to the 2022 Beijing Games was far from smooth, however, as he suffered a devastating knee injury that required multiple surgeries and threatened his career.
-Against the odds, Ridzik rebuilt his strength and technique, returning to the Olympic stage in China to once again clinch a bronze medal.
-This repeat performance cemented his status as a master of consistency and nerve in one of winter sports' most unpredictable events.
+Sergey Ridzik won bronze medals in ski cross at both the 2018 PyeongChang Olympics and the 2022 Beijing Olympics.
+Hailing from a family of skiers, he initially competed in alpine disciplines before finding his calling in ski cross.
+The path to Beijing was far from smooth: he suffered a devastating knee injury that required multiple surgeries and threatened his career.
+Against the odds, Ridzik rebuilt his strength and technique, returning to the Olympic stage to clinch a second bronze.
+His repeat performance showed a master of consistency and nerve in one of winter sports' most unpredictable events.

 1981–1996